fivepoint-0/ldapauthapi/README.md

 ## Requirements

 - You must have Docker installed.
-- You must have a connection established with the Internet.3
+- You must have a connection established with the Internet.

 ### Windows
 - If you are on Windows, you must have Chocolatey installed with "make" added to it.
 Instructions for downloading & installing Chocolatey available at https://chocolatey.org/install.